 Many people feel it's time AI companies paid for the free data lunches that have made their generative systems big and strong.

 Recently, a bevy of legal action demanding compensation from AI companies has been filed in the U.S. and Europe.
-The plaintiffs include authors and artists, who have consistently expressed concern about AI stealing their work and producing mediocre derivatives.
+The plaintiffs include authors, artists and major media organizations who have consistently expressed concern about AI stealing their work and producing mediocre derivatives.